math-projects/inequality/README.md

 READ
 * When referencing an equation, use `\ref{eqn:label}`
-* When referencing a custom environment such as theorem, lemma or problem, use `\nameref{label}` if the environment has a name.
+* When referencing an environment such as theorem, lemma or problem, use `\nameref{label}` if the environment has a name.
 That is, if it was in the format

     `\begin{env}[Name]\label{env:label}
       \end{env}
      `
  then use `\nameref{env:label}` instead of `\ref{env:label}` or `\autoref{env:label}`.
 This way, we will print the actual name instead of the number, which is better and more convenient.
-* For referencing anything else such as chapter or section, use `\autoref{label}`.
+* For referencing anything without name such as chapter or section, use `\autoref{label}`.

 I have customized the reference for chapter, section, problem and equations.